 About the Instructors

 Cassidy is a brilliant software developer and entertaining instructor.
-She's worked for Codepen, Amazon, L4 Digital, Clarifai, and Venmo, and graduated with a computer science degree from Iowa State University.
+She's worked for CodePen, Amazon, Venmo, and others, and runs technical newsletters for millions of developers around the world.
 She's active in the developer community and one of Glamour Magazine's 35 Women Under 35 Changing the Tech Industry and LinkedIn's Top Professionals 35 & Under.
-She wants to inspire generations of STEM students and professionals to be the best they can be.
-She loves mechanical keyboards and karaoke.
+She also loves playing music, building mechanical keyboards, and telling jokes.

 Brad has been teaching Web Development since 2010 including bootcamp instruction, online videos, conference speaking, writing at CSS-Tricks.com, and corporate training for React.
 He loves to connect with students by helping them achieve their technical goals and by distilling complex concepts into simple instruction.

 David Khourshid is a Microsoft software engineer with a passion for innovative user interfaces, animations, software modeling, and cutting-edge front-end technologies.
 He's the creator of XState, a library that brings state machines and statecharts to the modern web in React (and any other framework) and enables app logic to be visualized, simulated, tested, analyzed, and more.
 He's also half of the Keyframers, a weekly coding live-stream where imaginative user interfaces are brought to life.
 When not speaking around the world or coding behind a laptop keyboard, he's usually behind a piano keyboard.